willbidstrup/summonerofgames/README.md

 - Play reports
 - Character notes
-- Links
+- Links to Foundry VTT games

 # Deployment
 The website is deployed through Netlify and the testing URL is [here](https://gifted-feynman-b296ec.netlify.app/)

+# Credits
+Fonts